cherriesandmochi/gdmaim/README.md

 `Process Feature Filters`: If enabled, process automatic filtering of code, based on export template feature tags.
 For more information, see [feature filters](#preprocessor-hints).

+`Export Mode`: Defines the final format in which the scripts will be exported.
+This has the same function as the script export option from the editor, allowing to choose between plain text, binary tokens or compressed binary tokens.

 ### Name Generator

 `Prefix`: Sets the prefix to use for all generated names.